North Atlantic Right Whale

 NOAA Fisheries conducts various research activities on the biology, behavior, and ecology of the North Atlantic right whale.
 The results of this research are used to inform management decisions and enhance recovery efforts for this endangered species.

-We use a variety of methods to determine where right whales are located, including aerial surveys (planes), directed shipboard surveys, underwater acoustic listening devices, habitat modeling, and anecdotal sightings reports.
-To better inform the public of the most recent right whale sightings, NOAA scientists maintain a database which displays real-time sightings on an interactive Google map.
-Our database includes more than 40 years of reliable sightings data, spanning the entire range of the species from Canada through Florida.
+We use a variety of methods to determine where right whales are located, including surveys with boats and planes, underwater acoustic listening devices, habitat modeling, and citizen science sighting reports.
+To better inform the public of the most recent right whale sightings, NOAA scientists maintain a database that displays real-time sightings on an interactive map.
+These data, along with those maintained by our partners at the New England Aquarium, includes more than 40 years of reliable sightings data, spanning the entire range of the species from Canada through Florida.

-NOAA is working hard to develop a tracking device that will stay attached to right whales and not compromise the health of these animals.
-Right whales present a unique challenge to tagging efforts because they are social animals that often engage in physical contact with each other, putting tremendous stress on tags attached to their bodies.
+NOAA is working hard to develop a tag that will stay attached to right whales without compromising the health of these animals given their precarious state and poor condition.
+Right whales are especially challenging to keep long term tags attached since they often engage in physical contact with each other, putting tremendous stress on tags attached to their bodies.
+They also lack a dorsal fin which is a commonly used attachment point in other species.

 Scientists use small aircraft to spot North Atlantic right whales and photograph them to identify individuals and record their seasonal distribution.
-Understanding the whales’ migration patterns helps managers establish measures to reduce vessel strikes and limit the overlap between fisheries and whales.
-NOAA Fisheries and our partners also use small unmanned aircraft systems—commonly called “drones”—to assess individual right whale size and body condition, as well as taking breath samples to analyze factors such as genetics and stress hormones.
+Understanding the whales’ distribution patterns helps managers establish measures to reduce vessel strikes and fisheries interactions.
+NOAA Fisheries and our partners also use small unmanned aircraft systems (drones) to assess individual right whale size and body condition, as well as taking breath samples to analyze factors such as genetics and stress hormones.

-In addition to aerial surveys, we conduct research cruises that investigate the whales’ habitat preferences and feeding ecology, as well as collect photographic and genetic identification.
+In addition to aerial surveys, we conduct vessel surveys that investigate the whales’ habitat preferences and feeding ecology, as well as collect photographic and genetic identification.
 Information from this research can be used to inform management actions that protect the North Atlantic right whale.

-The goals of many of our aerial and shipboard surveys are to photograph as many individual right whales as possible, so we concentrate on places where we are most likely to find them at the surface, aggregating to feed or engage in social behaviors.
-This helps us most accurately estimate the population size and monitor population trends.
+As with our aerial surveys, the goals of many shipboard surveys are to photograph as many individual right whales as possible, so we concentrate on places where we are most likely to find them at the surface, aggregating to feed or engage in social behaviors.
+This helps us accurately estimate the population size and monitor population trends.
 The photographs and other data collected (time, date, location, behavior) are used by researchers to investigate things like body condition, behavior, and life history.
 Over time, these data can also reflect changes in distribution.

-If the whales aren’t feeding or socializing at the surface, their behavior can make them hard to spot from a plane or large research vessel (for example, if they’re engaged in deep dives or traveling while submerged).
-Sea state and weather also make it more complicated to spot individual right whales from a plane.
+If the whales aren’t feeding or socializing at the surface, their behavior can make them hard to spot (for example, if they’re engaged in deep dives or traveling while submerged).
+Sea state and weather also make it more challenging to spot whales.

 We use underwater microphones to listen for right whale calls.
 This is another way to learn more about where and when these whales are present in different areas (at least during times they are vocalizing) where visual surveys are not likely to be effective.
 For example, acoustic detections have shown that at least some right whales can be detected year-round in locations we thought were once only seasonally used.